THIS PAGE IS FOR OFFICIAL LAW ENFORCEMENT AGENCY USE ONLY:

 - Appealing An Ineligible Determination

-If the CBI Firearms InstaCheck Unit determines a person is Ineligible to own and/or possess firearms being held by a Law Enforcement Agency, then they have the right to appeal that decision.
+If the CBI Firearms InstaCheck Unit determines if a Colorado Resident is Ineligible to own and/or possess firearms being held by a Law Enforcement Agency, then they have the right to appeal that decision.
 The CBI Firearms InstaCheck Appeals Unit works with individuals who are Ineligible to legally retrieve a firearm being held by a Law Enforcement Agency and appeal to the CBI Firearms InstaCheck Unit for reconsideration.
 The reason(s) for the ineligible determination cannot be disclosed over the telephone, nor are appeals processed in person.
 In order to appeal an Ineligible determination, a person MUST submit their intent to appeal in writing.
 Appeal of Disposition Of Firearms/Evidence Return.
 The Appeals Section, upon receiving the appeal, will review the ineligible determination, rerun the background check if necessary and return a response to the appellant in writing when the appeal has been completed.
 In many cases, the Appeals Section is able to overturn the Ineligible determination based on additional information provided by the appellant or obtained by the CBI as a result of the appeals process.
 Additionally, the Appeals Section has been able to work with the appellant to correct or update erroneous or missing information from their record.
 This may not only result in a reversal of the Ineligible status, but assist in the correction of information which could otherwise have a negative impact on things such as professional licensing, housing, and employment.